rgeraldes24/solc/docs/installing-hyperion.rst

 additionally need to pass ``-DBoost_DIR="deps\boost\lib\cmake\Boost-*"`` and ``-DCMAKE_MSVC_RUNTIME_LIBRARY=MultiThreaded`` as arguments to the call to ``cmake``.

-This should result in the creation of **solidity.sln** in that build directory.
+This should result in the creation of **hyperion.sln** in that build directory.
 Double-clicking on that file should result in Visual Studio firing up.
 We suggest building **Release** configuration, but all others work.